The Pendlay row is a true full-body exercise.” – Brett Hoebel (NBC’s The Biggest Loser)

 Pendlay Versus Conventional

 We like to think that Glenn designed this move to work the upper back with such focus and concentration, that it ‘tricks’ the body into using better form.
-Let’s think about that for a moment: One of the biggest problems with the conventional row is that it is just too darn easy to cheat (i.e. what is often referred to as air-humping).
-The Pendlay row does not allow the use of momentum to make the movement easier.
+Let’s think about that for a moment: One of the biggest problems with the conventional row is that it is just too darn easy to cheat (i.e. what is often referred to as air-humping, or the Yates Row).
+The Pendlay Row has one distinct advantage over the conventional row: It does not allow the use of momentum to make the movement easier.

-But beyond the strict form, there is one other thing that the Pendlay Row does better that a conventional row—it works more muscles.
+But beyond just the strict form, there is one other thing that the Pendlay Row does better than a conventional row—it works more muscles.
 “Because the Pendlay Row is performed unsupported and you are bent-over closer toward the floor, you activate more secondary and stabilizing muscles,” describes Hoebel.
-“Where the conventional row focuses primarily on your lats, the Pendlay row is a true full-body exercise that focuses not only on your Lats, but also strengthens your Low back, Rhomboids, Shoulders, Traps, Forearms, Biceps, Hamstrings, Glutes, Adductors and Spinal Erectors.”
+“Where the conventional row focuses primarily on your lats, the Pendlay row is a true full-body exercise that focuses not only on your Lats but also strengthens your Low back, Rhomboids, Shoulders, Traps, Forearms, Biceps, Hamstrings, Glutes, Adductors, and Spinal Erectors.”

 HOW TO: The Pendlay Row